Picovoice/rhino/README.md

 Replace `${CONTEXT_FILE_PATH}` with either a context file created using Picovoice Console or one within the repository.

-For more information about NodeJS demos go to [demo/nodejs](/demo/nodejs).
+For more information about Node.js demos go to [demo/nodejs](/demo/nodejs).

 ### Rust Demos